 At the time of writing, there are 11,279,386 installed in Europe, saving 29.8 million tCO2, producing 116 TWh of renewable energy and providing 60,000 jobs.

-A heat pump is an electrical device that extracts heat from one place and transfers it to another.
-Heat pumps are a highly efficient way to heat buildings.
+A heat pump is an electrical device that extracts heat from one place and transfers it to another, proving to be a highly efficient way to heat buildings.
 They draw in heat from the environment and use electricity to raise the temperature to a suitable level for space heating and hot water.
 Typically for each kWh of electricity consumed, 2.5-4kWh heat is supplied.
 Heat pumps deliver lower temperatures than boilers, so they work well with underfloor heating in new buildings or radiators with a larger surface area.

 There is a range of heat pumps on the market, and how you choose it will depend on several factors, such as energy requirements, current building heating infrastructure and site characteristics.
 Heat pumps can be divided into two broad sub-categories: air-source and geothermal (ground-source).